-- .
-Enhance the main entrance on Puflett Road to provide an attractive and legible entrance to the Gardens - · Enhance the pedestrian entrance into Crabapple Walk/ Poplar Flat with a new pedestrian path and signage. - · Enhance the pedestrian entrance at Tanner Street with a new pedestrian footpath, entrance sign and additional parallel parking.
-It is proposed that the brick pillars will be repaired and white gates relocated and hung from the pillars, providing a welcoming area with seating for people to meet before they enter the Gardens.
+- · Enhance the main entrance on Puflett Road to provide an attractive and legible entrance to the Gardens - · Enhance the pedestrian entrance into Crabapple Walk/ Poplar Flat with a new pedestrian path and signage. - · Enhance the pedestrian entrance at Tanner Street with a new pedestrian footpath, entrance sign and additional parallel parking.
+It is proposed that the brick pillars will be repaired and a welcoming area created with seating for people to meet before they enter the Gardens.
 Existing vegetation will be trimmed.
 Service access will remain.